RohitVerma0021/30Days-Machine-Learning-coding-chalange/README.md

  Day-5 matplotlib_part-1

->> This is markdown language

-* This is the first list item.
-* Here's the second list item.
+>> other will be continue in the class.

     > A blockquote would look great below the second list item.